MicrosoftDocs/winrt-api/windows.networking.connectivity/networkconnectivitylevel.md

 ### -field ConstrainedInternetAccess:2
 Limited internet access.

-This value is an indication that the connection might be constrained, possibly due to a captive portal.
+This value is an indication that the connection is constrained, possibly due to a captive portal.
 Or possibly due to some other reason; for example, a proxy between the client and the internet that's modifying the HTTP header in some unknown way.
 In the case of captive portal connectivity, local access to a web portal is provided, but access to the internet requires that specific credentials are provided via the portal.

 This level of connectivity (limited internet access) is generally encountered when using connections hosted in public locations (for example, coffee shops and book stores).